-Regulations in Article 9 of PSCAA Regulation 1 that address general air pollution sources already apply to the Facility and will also apply to the Project, which is not exempt from any of these general requirements.
+Regulations in Article 9 of PSCAA Regulation 1 that address general air pollution sources will apply to the Facility, which is not exempt from any of these general requirements.
 These general standards for maximum emissions from air pollution sources in PSCAA's jurisdiction include the following limits:

-- Visible emissions to 20 percent opacity except for 3 minutes per hour (PSCAA Regulation 1, Section 9.03) - PM emissions from equipment used in a manufacturing process to 0.05 grains per dry standard cubic foot (gr/dscf; PSCAA Regulation 1, Section 9.09) - Nuisance particulate fallout, fugitive dust, and odors (PSCAA Regulation 1, Section 9.11) - Fugitive dust emissions from equipment and haul roads (PSCAA Regulation 1, Section 9.15).
+- Visible emissions to 20 percent opacity except for 3 minutes per hour (PSCAA Regulation 1, Section 9.03) - PM emissions from equipment used in a manufacturing process to 0.05 grain per dry standard cubic foot (gr/dscf) (PSCAA Regulation 1, Section 9.09) - Nuisance particulate fallout, fugitive dust, and odors (PSCAA Regulation 1, Section 9.11) - Fugitive dust emissions from equipment and haul roads (PSCAA Regulation 1, Section 9.15).